iarsystems/bitbucket-ci-example/README.md

 ## Prerequisites
 Before you begin, you will need to download and install the following:
 - IAR Build Tools for Arm 9.60.2 for Ubuntu 22.04 x64 ([`bxarm-9.60.2.deb`](https://updates.iar.com/?product=BXARM&version=9.60))
    - IAR customers can download it directly from [IAR MyPages](https://iar.my.site.com/mypages).
-If you do not have a license, [contact sales](https://iar.com/about/contact).
+If you do not have a license, [contact IAR Sales](https://iar.com/about/contact).

 You also will need
 - A [Bitbucket account][url-bb-join].